osfanbuff63/ws-datapack/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 <!--
-MuffinHunt Datapack bug fix submission guide
+WS Datapack bug fix submission guide
 ====================================
 NOTE: Failure to fill out this template properly may result in your PR being
       delayed or ignored without warning.